Centira07/Self_Driving_Car/README.md

 # Self_Driving_Car
-Senior Design Project currently worked on by Connor Grammens, Tyler Worley, Zavier Parker, and Zhuyu Lu.
-This project is advised by Dr. Jim Leonard
+Senior Design Project that is currently is advised by Dr. Jim Leonard
 # Previous People
 Below is a list of the people that worked on this project before and when they worked on it